ysbaddaden/acts_as_enum/README.md

 mapping an integer column to symbols, while adding useful scopes as well as translations.

+Please note that values must always be positive numbers (greater than or equal to zero).
+Negative numbers must not be used.

 Example
 =======

+    create_table :users do |t|
+      t.column :sex, :integer
+    end

     class User < ActiveRecord::Base
       acts_as_enum :gender, {